apichardo1997/SparkMLflowAirflowPipeline/README.md

 python -m src.training           # B.1 + B.2
 ```

-All paths and parameters live in `config/config.yaml`; no values are hardcoded.
+All paths and parameters live in `config/config.yaml`